“Courage starts with showing up and letting ourselves be seen.”

 ** The main goals of Schema Therapy are to help strengthen client’s healthy adult mode, understand and accept all parts of ourselves, reduce reliance on maladaptive coping mechanisms and get in touch with our core feelings and needs and learn how to get these needs met (through reliance on self and others) in everyday life.

-Rachelle is available for appointments Wednesdays and Fridays in Mount Lawley, WA.
+Rachelle is available for appointments Tuesdays, Wednesdays and Thursdays in West Leederville, WA.
 Telehealth appointments also available.

 "We each seek to sense our existence in the heart and mind of the other"